yrrah/cs6620-fall21-intelligent-assignment-of-data-to-dedup-nodes/README.md

 ** **

-# Intelligent Assignment of Data to Dedup Nodes
+## CS6620-Fall21 Intelligent Assignment of Data to Dedup Nodes

-## CS6620-Fall21
+Data deduplication techniques are crucial for modern enterprise backup storage systems.
+Key attributes required include:
+- high throughput, typically over 100 MB/sec to complete backup quickly
+- high compression of data by deduplication to make disk cost equivalent to tape storage
+- use of commodity hardware (cannot store entire dedup index in RAM)

 ** **